unicove/binary/README.md

 # binary
-library for (de)serializing minecraft bedrock edition binary data on the network
+library for reading and writing various datatypes for minecraft: pocket edition (MCPE)

+Buffer: A fast implementation of fixed bytes buffer.
+Provides an API for reading and writing various datatypes over the wire.